Joseon Navy: Strategy and Tactics

 The long-snake formation consists of many ships in a battle line.
 There were two types of long-snake formations.
 A long-snake assault formation, where after the turtle ship deploys a Dangpa strategy, a line of panokseons follows behind it at Sacheon.
 In 1592, Yi Sun-sin assembled the Joseon fleet in Busan and ordered the fleet in a long-snake formation to sink and damage the Japanese fleet docked there while sailing in a circle for a continuous volley.

-The crane-wing formation comprises large warships in the center and the reserve with flagship and lighter ships and turtle ships on their wings to surround the enemy fleet.
+The crane-wing formation comprises large warships in the center and the reserve, with flagship ships, lighter ships, and turtle ships on their wings to surround the enemy fleet.
 During the Battle of Hansando, Yi Sun-Shin dispatched a small detachment forward to lure the Japanese fleet, and they took the bait, following them into open waters off Hansan Island.
 He ordered his fleet to surround the Japanese fleet with the cran-wing formation and bombarded the Japanese for the whole day.

-The chum formation (chumjajin, Korean: 첨자진) is a formation based on a Hanja character that means "sharp."
+The piercing formation (chumjajin, Korean: 첨자진) is a formation based on a Hanja character that means "sharp" (尖).
 It transitions into a crane-wing formation in two lines where it fires in a continuous volley through rank-fire.
 A line of ships rotates and fires, and then the following line moves up and does the same.